JorgeVanco/stable-diffusion-from-scratch/README.md

-# Stable Diffusion Performance Analysis
+# Stable Diffusion From Scratch

+This repository contains an implementation of Stable Diffusion built from scratch in PyTorch, with a focus on both understanding the architecture and optimizing its performance.

+## Project Overview

+This project implements the complete Stable Diffusion pipeline, including:

+- UNet with cross-attention for the diffusion model
+- CLIP text encoder for prompt processing
+- Variational Autoencoder (VAE) for image encoding/decoding
+- Various sampling methods for the diffusion process

+The implementation provides not only a functional model but also serves as an educational resource to understand how Stable Diffusion works internally.

+## Optimizations Implemented

+Throughout the development, several optimization techniques were explored to improve performance:

+1. **PyTorch Compile** - Using `torch.compile()` to apply JIT optimizations
+2. **Flash Attention** - Implementing efficient attention mechanism
+3. **Inference Mode** - Using `torch.inference_mode()` instead of `torch.no_grad()`
+4. **Mixed Precision** - Supporting BF16 and FP16 computations
+5. **DDIM Sampling** - Faster sampling with fewer inference steps

+## Performance Analysis

-This repository contains performance measurements for Stable Diffusion model inference on an NVIDIA GeForce RTX 4060 GPU.
+The following benchmarks showcase the performance improvements achieved through various optimization techniques on an NVIDIA GeForce RTX 4060 GPU.

 ## System Specifications
 ```